 - proper accounting records which correctly record and explain the Group’s and the Bank’s transactions have been maintained as required by the Section 148 (1) of the Companies Act to determine at any point of time the Group’s and the Bank’s financial position, with reasonable accuracy, enabling preparation of the Financial Statements, in accordance with the Companies Act to facilitate proper audit of the Financial Statements;

-- they have taken appropriate steps to ensure that the Group and the Bank maintain proper books of account and review the financial reporting system directly by them at their regular meetings and also through the BAC, the Report of the said Committee is given on pages 86 to 88.
+- they have taken appropriate steps to ensure that the Group and the Bank maintain proper books of account and review the financial reporting system directly by them at their regular meetings and also through the BAC, the Report of the said Committee is given in the section on Board Audit Committee Report.
 The Board of Directors also approves the Interim Financial Statements prior to their release, following a review and recommendation by the BAC;

 - they accept responsibility for the integrity and objectivity of the Financial Statements presented in this Annual Report;

 - they have taken reasonable measures to safeguard the assets of the Group and the Bank and to prevent and detect frauds and other irregularities.
-In this regard, the Board of Directors has instituted an effective and comprehensive system of internal controls comprising of internal checks, internal audit and financial and other controls required to carry on the business of banking in an orderly manner and safeguard its assets and secure as far as practicable, the accuracy and reliability of the records.
-The “Directors’ Statement on Internal Control over Financial Reporting” is given on pages 109 and 110;
+In this regard, the Board of Directors have instituted an effective and comprehensive system of internal controls comprising of internal checks, internal audit and financial and other controls required to carry on the business of banking in an orderly manner and safeguard its assets and secure as far as practicable, the accuracy and reliability of the records.
+The “Directors’ Statement on Internal Control over Financial Reporting” is given in the chapter on Governance and Risk Management;

-- to the best of their knowledge, all taxes, duties and levies payable by the Bank and its subsidiaries, all contributions, levies and taxes payable on behalf of and in respect of the employees of the Bank and its subsidiaries, and all other known statutory dues as were due and payable by the Bank and its subsidiaries as at the reporting date have been paid or, where relevant, provided for, except as specified in Note 60 to the Financial Statements on “Litigation against the Bank” on pages 250 and 251.
+- to the best of their knowledge, all taxes, duties and levies payable by the Bank and its subsidiaries, all contributions, levies and taxes payable on behalf of and in respect of the employees of the Bank and its subsidiaries, and all other known statutory dues as were due and payable by the Bank and its subsidiaries as at the reporting date have been paid or, where relevant, provided for, except as specified in Note 61 to the Financial Statements on “Litigation against the Bank”.

-- as required by the Section 56 (2) of the Companies Act, they have authorised distribution of the dividends paid and proposed upon being satisfied that the Bank and all its subsidiaries, subject to complying with all the conditions imposed by the Central Bank of Sri Lanka, would satisfy the solvency test after such distributions are made in accordance with the Section 57 of the Companies Act and have obtained in respect of dividends paid and proposed, and also for which approval is now sought, necessary certificates of solvency from the External Auditors;
+- as required by the Section 56 (2) of the Companies Act, they have authorised distribution of the dividends paid and proposed upon being satisfied that the Bank and all its subsidiaries would satisfy the solvency test after such distributions are made in accordance with the Section 57 of the Companies Act and have obtained in respect of dividends paid and proposed, and also for which approval is now sought, necessary certificates of solvency from the External Auditors;

-- as required by the Sections 166 (1) and 167 (1) of the Companies Act, they have prepared this Annual Report in time and ensured that a copy thereof is sent to every shareholder of the Bank, who have expressed desire to receive a hard copy.
-Considering the prevailing situation in the Country, we have hosted a soft copy of this Annual Report in the Investor Relations section of the Bank’s website (https://www.combank.net/newweb/en/investors), in addition to the soft copy thereof available in the CSE website, for the benefit of other shareholders within the stipulated period of time as required by the Rule No. 7.5 (a) and (b) of Continuing Listing Requirements of the Listing Rules of the CSE, instead of sending a soft copy in a CD.
+- as required by the Sections 166 (1) and 167 (1) of the Companies Act, they have prepared this Annual Report in time and ensured that a copy thereof is sent to every shareholder of the Bank, who have expressed desire to receive a hard copy or to other shareholders a soft copy each in a CD containing the Annual Report within the stipulated period of time as required by the Rule No. 7.5 (a) and (b) on Continuing Listing Requirements of the Listing Rules of the CSE;

 - that all shareholders in each category have been treated equitably in accordance with the original terms of issue;

-- that the Bank and its quoted subsidiary have met all the requirements under the Section 07 of Continuing Listing Requirements of the Listing Rules of the CSE, where applicable;
+- that the Bank and its quoted subsidiary have met all the requirements under the Section 07 on Continuing Listing Requirements of the Listing Rules of the CSE, where applicable;

-- that after considering the financial position, operating conditions, regulatory and other factors and such matters required to be addressed in the “Code of Best Practice on Corporate Governance” issued by the CA Sri Lanka, the Board of Directors has a reasonable expectation that the Bank and its subsidiaries possess adequate resources to continue in operation for the foreseeable future.
-For this reason, we continue to adopt the going concern basis in preparing the Financial Statements;
+- that after considering the financial position, operating conditions, regulatory and other factors and such matters required to be addressed in the “Code of Best Practice on Corporate Governance” issued by the CA Sri Lanka, the Board of Directors have a reasonable expectation that the Bank and its subsidiaries possess adequate resources to continue in operation for the foreseeable future.
+For this reason, we continue to adopt the Going Concern basis in preparing the Financial Statements;

-Accordingly, the Board of Directors is of the view that they have discharged their responsibilities as set out in this Statement.
+Accordingly, the Board of Directors are of the view that they have discharged their responsibilities as set out in this Statement.

 By Order of the Board,